Software-Research-Lab/freetools/README.md

 ## Cilist

-⬤ "Cilist" desktop application provides processing or raw input text to duplicate-free alphabetical order List and Dictionary with a set of structure configuration options and property preferences setting.
+⬤ "Cilist" desktop application provides processing or raw input text to duplicate-free List and Dictionary order with a set of structure configuration options and property preferences setting.

 Read more and download: